 What Is Feature Of Size

-Any dimension or annotation which depicts the length, width, depth or volume of a feature is called a feature of size.
-If any dimension or annotation which shows the position of a feature can not be termed as feature of size.
+Any dimension or annotation which depicts the length, width, depth, or volume of a feature is called a feature of size.
+If any dimension or annotation which shows the position of a feature can not be termed as a feature of size.

 Let’s take the below example, the Diameter .50 is a feature of size as its showing the features overall size but R.13 is not a feature of size.